FOR IMMEDIATE RELEASE

 UNIQUE EXPERIENCES AND TEAM BUILDING ACTIVITIES

-• Farm Dinners in Colorado’s Orchard Country: Started as a Community Supported Agriculture (CSA) program providing fresh locally grown produce to homes throughout Mesa County, Field to Fork is now offering a “Field to Fork” meal experience to groups utilizing available produce.
+• Farm Dinners in Colorado’s Orchard Country: Started as a Community Supported Agriculture (CSA) program providing fresh locally grown produce to homes throughout Mesa County.
 They also offer gardening opportunities on their land (planting, harvesting and weeding) as a team building exercise.

 • Explore the Banks of the Colorado River via Guided Jet Boat Tours: Jet Boat Colorado offers groups custom tours in an 11-passenger New Zealand style jet boat that sails through the breathtaking scenery of Western Colorado’s canyons.
 The company’s fun and knowledgeable drivers share the history, geology, wildlife sightings and lore of the Colorado River throughout the ride.
 There are two options to choose from – adventurous and relaxing.